 Next in our “buying a car” series is a guest post from our friends at The Zebra.
-If you have questions specific to Metromile’s per-mile insurance offering, please contact one of our licensed agents to find out which options are best for you and offered in your state.
 Enjoy!

 After the unmistakable joy a shiny new car brings, comes a glimmer of worry.
 Namely, just how to keep your new ride in tiptop condition.
 That’s where insurance add-ons can help: in addition to the main components of liability and comprehensive insurance, there are optional coverages that can make a major difference in the protection of your vehicle — and yourself.
 Many insurance companies offer a long list of ancillary policy features, with everything from custom equipment to pet injury coverage, making it hard to tell which add-ons are worth the extra bucks, and which to ditch.
 Here, we’ve compiled three add-ons you should consider, and when they might come in handy.